kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate option from the list above.

 ### Q55
 A 50-year-old man falls and bangs his head on a cupboard.
-He cannot remember the events of the fall, but remembers everything since.
-He had a loss of consciousness of approximately 30 seconds witnessed by his wife, who lives with him.
+He *cannot remember the events* of the fall, but remembers everything since.
+He had a *loss of consciousness* of approximately 30 seconds witnessed by his wife, who *lives with him*.
-#### Answer: C. Home with advice - ?
+#### Answer: C. Home with advice - TRUE
+- Post-traumatic amnesia and brief loss of consciousness - *not indications for admission*
+	- This patient also has someone to accompany him home and observe him

 ### Q56
-A 70-year-old man on warfarin for atrial fibrillation trips and falls.
+A 70-year-old man *on warfarin* for atrial fibrillation trips and falls.
 There is no loss of consciousness, but he has large laceration over the occiput.
 He lives with his wife.
-#### Answer: F. Skull X-ray - ?
+#### Answer: F. Skull X-ray - *FALSE* = A. Admission for neurological observations
+- Patient requires admission for observation as he is on *anticoagulants*

 ### Q57
 A 30-year-old woman is hit with a metal bar.
-She has a depressed skull fracture on X-ray.
+She has a *depressed skull fracture* on X-ray.
 Her Glasgow Coma Scale (GCS) score is 15.
-#### Answer: B. CT scan - ?
+#### Answer: B. CT scan - *FALSE* = E. Referral to neurosurgery
+- Depressed skull fracture is an indication for a *neurosurgical consultation*

 ### Q58
 A 35-year-old woman has a head injury in an RTA.
 She remembers the events and did not lose consciousness.
 Her GCS is 15 throughout.
 She has a left haemotympanum on examination.
-#### Answer: E. Referral to neurosurgery - ?
+#### Answer: E. Referral to neurosurgery - *FALSE* = B. CT Scan
+- **Haemotympanum** suggests a *basal skull fracture*
+	- CT scan is needed to confirm this diagnosis

+#### Indications for Admission
+1. Anticoagulants: warfarin, heparin
+2. Intoxication
+3. Clotting Abnormalities

-Q59-62: Theme: Blood Gas Analysis
+Q59-62: Theme: Blood Gas Analysis - LEARN
 ---------------------------------

 	A. Respiratory alkalosis